Decoding Quantum Field Theory with Machine Learning: A first physical example: Remote Boundary Sensing

-The blue circle lines represent the ability for the neural network to tell, based on the processing of local detector measurements, the kind of boundary condition at the far end of the lattice.
-Here, the information about the boundary has had time to spread all over space in the thermalization process: the ground state knows locally about its boundary conditions~\cite{keith,AidaAndRobb}.
-Indeed, the network accuracy and Hellinger bounds both show that the nature of the field boundary can be resolved long before any signal propagates to the detector.
+The blue circle line represents the ability of the neural network to sense the boundary at the far end of the cavity.
+Here, the information about the boundary has had time to spread all over space in the equilibration process before $t=0$: the ground state knows locally about its boundary conditions.
+Indeed, the network accuracy shows that the nature of the field boundary can be resolved long before any signal from the boundary propagates to the detector.
 This allows the probe to see the boundary `without light', that is, in the vacuum state of the theory and much before the light-crossing time of the lattice.

-Notice that a) the neural network behaves optimally (tracks the bounds) and b) the network can accurately distinguish the two boundary conditions by considering a number of measurements that is still relatively small as compared with the typical number of atoms in a macroscopic sensor, $N_\textsc{tom}=10^{20}\ll N_\textsc{a}\approx 10^{24}$.
+Notice that we do observe an increase in the accuracy of the neural network as the time of the measurements is further away from the start of the coupling of the probe.
+This is not related to signalling from the boundary, as the comparison between cases 2 and 3 shows, but rather to the fact that the more time we let the detector interact with the field, the more knowledge it gathers from the infrared structure of the field state, where the information about the boundary lies.

+In itself, this `seeing without light' phenomena is not a new result.
+It has been seen and understood in a number of different contexts~\cite{keith,Smith_2014,AidaAndRobb,AidaDarkness}.
+What is new here is the explicit collection of (simulated) data and the direct translation of these local measurement results into claims about the field's boundary conditions.
+Remarkably, the local measurement protocol and data-analysis ansatz was not tailored to the detection of boundaries.
+In fact (as we will soon see) the exact same local measurement protocol and data-analysis ansatz can be used to make accurate claims about a wide range of other features of the QFT, and not only to ``see without light''.